oliverbj/CWReporter/readme.md

 `filterValue` is the value from above key, that we are selecting.

-Please note that this step is only needed one time, since with above code, we can now use the command `report:process {reportName}` command, where `{reportName}` is the name of our report, which we have defined in our configuration file above.

 # Scheduled Commands

 You can setup scheduled commands (cron jobs), by using Laravel task scheduler